THIS UNIT

 In this three-day lesson, students research and create a presentation for one of seven key Texas missions based on reading passages.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will respond to three prompts asking what they already know about the missions, what problems and challenges face the missions, and what questions they still have about the missions.
-In this exit ticket, students will respond to two prompts asking for one challenge and one achievement at the missions that they learned about in the day’s lesson.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit Student Group Presentation Slideshow This slideshow provides a template for students to organize their research and information about their group’s mission.
-Groups will present their mission using this slideshow.
-Grade Level Readings This printable material includes readings on each of the seven missions covered in this lesson presenting information on key people, places, tribes, events, and the significance of each mission.
-Foundation Readings This printable material includes readings on each of the seven missions covered in this lesson presenting information on key people, places, tribes, events, and the significance of each mission.
-These readings include literacy supports such as bold key words and highlighted information.
-Advanced Readings This printable material includes readings on each of the seven missions covered in this lesson presenting information on key people, places, tribes, events, and the significance of each mission.
-These readings contain more challenging phrasing and academic vocabulary.
-Grade Level Worksheet In this printable assignment, students will label a map of Texas missions, and record information from the readings about specific goals, people, challenges, achievements, and the outcome of each mission.
-Key information is included in each chart to provide note-taking assistance.
-Foundation Worksheet In this printable assignment, students will label a map of Texas missions using a word bank, and record information from the readings about specific goals, people, challenges, achievements, and the outcome of each mission.
-Key information and answer options are included in each chart to provide note-taking assistance Advanced Worksheet In this printable assignment, students will label a map of Texas missions, and record information from the readings about specific goals, people, challenges, achievements, and the outcome of each mission.
+Alonso de León Damián Massanet Francisco Hidalgo Domingo Ramón Antonio Margil de Jesús Marques de Aguayo Antonio de Olivares The Canary Islanders Antonio de Otermín Fray Francisco de Ayeta Po’Pay The Tigua The Caddo The Apache The Comanche The Coahuiltecan The Karankawa San Antonio El Paso Goliad Matagorda Bay Louisiana Territory Los Adaes San Francisco de los Tejas San Antonio de Valero San Sabá La Bahía Corpus Christi de la Isleta San Jose de Aguayo Territorial disputes Diseases Comanche attack on San Sabá 1758 Founding of San Antonio 1718 First East Texas mission 1690 Mission system ended in Texas 1793 The Chicken War 1719 Canary Islanders immigrate to San Antonio 1731 The French and Indian War 1754 - 1763 Assimilation French threat to Spanish Texas Comanche dominance of the Great Plains Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will respond three prompts asking already know missions, problems challenges face missions, questions still missions.
+In exit ticket, students will respond two prompts asking one challenge one achievement missions learned day’s lesson.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit Student Group Presentation Slideshow This slideshow provides template students organize research information group’s mission.
+Groups will present mission using slideshow.
+Grade Level Readings This printable material includes readings seven missions covered lesson presenting information key people, places, tribes, events, significance mission.
+Foundation Readings This printable material includes readings seven missions covered lesson presenting information key people, places, tribes, events, significance mission.
+These readings include literacy supports bold key words highlighted information.
+Advanced Readings This printable material includes readings seven missions covered lesson presenting information key people, places, tribes, events, significance mission.
+These readings contain challenging phrasing academic vocabulary.
+Grade Level Worksheet In printable assignment, students will label map Texas missions, record information readings specific goals, people, challenges, achievements, outcome mission.
+Key information included chart provide note-taking assistance.
+Foundation Worksheet In printable assignment, students will label map Texas missions using word bank, record information readings specific goals, people, challenges, achievements, outcome mission.
+Key information answer options included chart provide note-taking assistance Advanced Worksheet In printable assignment, students will label map Texas missions, record information readings specific goals, people, challenges, achievements, outcome mission.

 Unit Plan # 6 135-180 min none 71B 72C 718C 720B 720E 722A 722B 722C